Gut Health Equals Great Health: 6 Tips on How to Nourish Your Microbiome

 4. Move your body regularly.

 Exercise is beneficial for the body and mind, as well as your gut!
-You don’t need to spend an hour exercising every day, but prioritizing daily movement, whether it’s a 10-minute yoga flow or walk around the neighborhood, will promote a healthier microbiome.
+You don’t need to spend an hour exercising every day, but prioritizing daily movement, whether it’s a 10-minute yoga flow or a walk around the neighborhood, will promote a healthier microbiome.

-Research has found that low impact exercise can reduce the time it takes for stool to pass through your GI tract, limiting the opportunity for pathogens to make their way back into your system, and in turn, reduces the risk of colon cancer and inflammatory bowel disease.
-Low impact exercises can look like using resistance bands, doing yoga, swimming, biking, or brisk walking.
+Research has found that low-impact exercise can reduce the time it takes for stool to pass through your GI tract, limiting the opportunity for pathogens to make their way back into your system, and in turn, reduces the risk of colon cancer and inflammatory bowel disease.
+Low-impact exercises can look like using resistance bands, doing yoga, swimming, biking, or brisk walking.

 In general, exercise can reduce bodily inflammation, protecting the gut lining and microbiome.